dumlutimuralp/antrea-packet-walks/part_c/README.md

 This flow comes to OVS on the frontend pod port.
 Basically this flow is frontend pod accessing the backendsvc service on TCP port 80.
 Backendsvc service is backed by backend1 and backend2 pods, as shown in kubectl outputs in [Part A Section 3.2](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#32-test-application).

-At this stage, the current flow has the following values in the Ethernet and IP headers.
+At this stage, the current flow would has the following values in the Ethernet and IP headers.

 - Source IP = 10.222.1.48 (Frontend pod IP)
 - Destination IP = 10.104.65.133 (Backendsvc service IP)